-Pre VMAs 2019 Moments: Seating Charts, Taylor Swift On The Red Carpet, Jonas Brothers Return &
+Pre VMAs 2019 Moments: Seating Charts, Taylor Swift On The Red Carpet, Jonas Brothers Return

 Taylor Swift showed up early for the Video Music Awards red carpet.
-She rocked a colorful jacket as part of her typical suit shorts ensemble as the hitmaker rocked the sartorial runway before heading inside New Jersey’s Prudential Center to get ready to give her all.
+She wore a colorful jacket that doubled as a minidress as the hitmaker rocked the sartorial runway before heading inside New Jersey’s Prudential Center to get ready to give her all.

 The seven-time VMA winner “kicked off the 2019 VMAs carpet in a multi-color, chain-print beaded blazer and black crystal-embellished over-the-knee boots,” according to People magazine.

 When the show goes live, Taylor is going to perform first on the amazing agenda, giving her all in a number from her new Lover album.
-However, she will also sit in the celebrity ridden audience for the rest of the show.
+However, she will also sit in the celebrity-ridden audience for the rest of the show.
 In fact, the lanky blonde will be perched next to Cardi B, according to the official seating charts shared by Us magazine.

-Another couple sitting next to each other is Shawn Mendes and Camila Cabello, who are set to sing their hit single, Senorita, during the VMAs on August 26.
+Another couple sitting next to each other is Shawn Mendes and Camila Cabello, who are set to sing their hit single, “Senorita,” during the VMAs on August 26.

 While those hitmakers will grace the first row on Monday night, Missy Eliott and Halsey will take seats in the second row.